Reading and writing data

 REPLACE

-Once you create the series
+Once the series

 , seasons